EX MATRICE CORPORA

 Like at the origin, birth represents the very first step of the struggle to survive.

 The beginning of the body's journey.

 One of the questions I always kept well in mind while working on the performance was - Why do we need technology?
 Why do I need to make use of this or that device?
-Is it useful to convey the message? the feeling? to create the environment, the action, the narrative?
+Is it useful to convey the message? the feeling? to create the environment, the action, and unfold the narrative?
 This time I really wanted to focus on making technology a character inside a performance, to personify it.
+Technology present as a body within the performance.
 Allowing me to clearly define the positions of the characters with respect to space as the whole of the world we are in, technology represents a door in a 4th dimension that allows the characters to connect and begin a relationship, very similar the way it happens now.
 At the same time, it is well clear how technology does not subsist without human action.
 It can't substitute the body and its experience.
 But it can serve it in a very 'unique' way.
-Why researching, I observed how many of the machines the humans invented are clones of part of the body.
+While researching, I observed how many of the machines the humans invented are clones of part of the body.
 A camera can be easily seen as the reproduction of the eye.
 A speaker as a big opened mouth, with its shape of a circle.
 But taking it further, to articulated and more complex machines, like an engine, for example, you can see how the concept and the way it functions, it is so similar to the way a human body works.
 It needs air and fuel to generate energy from a chemical reaction, to be able to create motion.
 The way we use technology to affect our bodies, to create interactions and new forms of connectivity, start from what we know and experience mostly at an unconscious level, which is the way our body functions.
 It is nothing outside ourselves.